kamilpajak/git-challenge/README.md

 # Git Challenge
-*Reference user acceptance testing framework*
+*Reference user acceptance tests*

-This project is designed to serve as my reference user acceptance testing framework.
+This project is designed to serve as my reference user acceptance tests.
 I hope you'll find it useful!

 ## Prerequisites